Annual Show

 53 Vase of 3 stems of one kind of flower not previously mentioned

-54 Indoor pot plant (flowering or foliage, including succulents and orchids)
+54 Indoor pot plant

 55 A collection of culinary herbs in a jam jar